16 points of interest

 West Indian Mahogany

-The West Indian Mahogany (Swietennia macrophylla) belongs to the Meliaceae family.
-It is a perennial tree with a large, upright, cylindrical bole and small, yellow-green flowers.
-This species - highly prized by woodworkers on account of its hardness and colouration - was introduced for the purposes of producing timber, leading to the tree being overexploited in its area of origin.
+A member of the Meliaceae family, Swietennia macrophylla is a perennial tree with a straight, cylindrical bole.
+It has small, yellow-green flowers.
+This species was introduced in order to produce timber.
+Because of its hardness and colouration, the wood is highly prized by cabinet makers, which has resulted in it being over-exploited in its native area.
 It is listed in Appendix II of the threatened species covered by the Washington Convention.

 Hiking trail colour: yellow